Mikey-19/OpenPortX/README.md

  Screenshots

 Below are placeholder sections for screenshots of the tool in action.
-You can replace them with actual images after running the tool.

 • Results

 ![Port Scan Result](Port-Scanner/port_scan_results%20in%20Excel.png)